by Martin Maenza, adapted from Super Friends #9 by E. Nelson Bridwell and Ramona Fradon

 “He and I swapped places,” replied the Legionary, hero of Italy.
 “I was successful down in Ireland, mostly due to the efforts of Jack O’Lantern.
 Turns out all the groups have done well so far in working with the heroes of various countries.”

 “The Musketeer’s gone?”
 Will said.
 He had enjoyed spending time with the hero of France.
 After all, since he was forced to cool his heels here in the headquarters of the Justice League of America, it was at least enjoyable to spend time with someone with whom he could practice his French.
-Although Canada was a bilingual country, Will grew up in Vancouver in the West, far from Quebec, and he rarely had a chance to use his high school French with anyone.
+Although Canada was a bilingual country, Will grew up in the West, far from Quebec, and rarely had a chance to use his high school French with anyone.
 Then it hit him.

 “Where’d he go?” the young man asked.